kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

 ✖ Identifier expected. 'let' is a reserved word in strict mode - start: 76, end: 79 ✖ ',' expected - start: 101, end: 103
 ✖ ',' expected - start: 104, end: 106
-✖ Expression expected - start: 104, end: 106
+✖ Identifier expected - start: 104, end: 106
-✖ Expression expected - start: 126, end: 127
+✖ Binding identifier expected - start: 126, end: 127
-✖ A rest element must be last in a destructuring pattern - start: 127, end: 128 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 148, end: 156 ✖ Expression expected - start: 178, end: 179
+✖ A rest element must be last in a destructuring pattern - start: 127, end: 128 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 148, end: 156 ✖ Identifier expected - start: 178, end: 179
-✖ Expression expected - start: 191, end: 192
+✖ Identifier expected - start: 191, end: 192
 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 214, end: 217 ✖ Function declarations cannot be used in a single-statement context - start: 258, end: 267 ✖ Function declarations cannot be used in a single-statement context - start: 294, end: 303